haoqichen20/phuego/README.md

 ## 5. Development

+### Future development

 phuEGO can be integrated into any phosphoproteomics analysis pipeline.
-It will soon become available through NF-core/Nextflow for easier pipeline integration.
+It will eventually become available through NF-core/Nextflow for easier pipeline integration.

+### Changelog

+For a detailed history of changes, see the [Changelog](https://github.com/haoqichen20/phuego/blob/master/CHANGELOG.md).

 ## 6. Citation